See, on this summer’s ripple of love

 See, here’s a kite, and it blows on the breeze,

-And the string hangs so still in the air:
+And that string hangs so still in the air:

 And the noise of the crowds is like a vast song